jan-bogaerts/mark/src/generated/mdc_cond_compress.md

   - "render-result(pseudo)" is used to render a result for a given text fragment.
   - "get-result(key)" retrieves an up-to-date result value for a specified key, utilizing the cache when possible.
   - "calculateMaxTokens(inputTokens)" calculates the maximum tokens for the llm to optimize speed and cost.
-# MarkdownCode > components > body > fragment-status icon
-- The fragment-status icon component displays the current status of a text-fragment object.
-- Consumers of the component need to provide the following properties:
-  - fragment: a reference to the text-fragment object
-- The icon shown depends on the value of `fragment?.level`:
-  - 1: LuHeading1
-  - 2: LuHeading2
-  - ...
-  - 6 or more: LuHeading6
-- The component includes a tooltip from the antd library that shows the status.
-- The color of the icon is determined by:
-  - green if `!fragment?.isOutOfDate` (fragment is up to date)
-  - orange if `fragment?.isOutOfDate && fragment?.outOfDateTransformers?.length > 0` (fragment is not up to date for some transformers)
-    - The tooltip displays the `name` of each transformer.
-  - red if `fragment?.isOutOfDate && !(fragment?.outOfDateTransformers?.length > 0)` (fragment is not up to date for all transformers)
-- The component registers an event handler with the project-service (prop: eventTarget) upon construction to handle the following events (unregisters when unloading):
-  - `fragment-out-of-date`:
-    - If `e.detail === fragment?.key`, the icon color and tooltip content are refreshed when the event is triggered.
-  - `key-changed`:
-    - If `e.detail?.key === fragment?.key`, the icon is refreshed based on the new value of `fragment?.level`.
 # MarkdownCode > services > project service > project configuration service
 - The project configuration service manages project configurations.
 - It includes the following fields: